oborys/webex_roullete/README.md

 Webex Roullete help to connect remote workers/distributed teams by schedule special recurring meetings (once per week).
 App help generates the set of unique pairs of colleagues.
 The solution gets connected employees that do not often connect, from different departments, etc.

+You can run the script WebexRoulette.py alone or with Webex bot, which can help users reschedule meeting times for pairs.

 ![](img/Webex_Roulette.png)